 Full Synopsis

 It is 3 A.M. on a chilly morning in early December 1933.
 Six orphans are asleep in the dormitory of the Girls' Annex of The New York City Municipal Orphanage.
 The orphans are Molly, the littlest, who is six; Kate, the next-to-littlest, who is seven; Tessie, the crybaby, who is ten; Pepper, the toughest, who is twelve; July, the quietest, who is thirteen; and Duffy, the biggest, who is also thirteen.
 Molly is just waking up from a dream and crying out for her mother.
 The other orphans wake up and begin arguing.
 Annie, who is eleven and has been up cleaning, runs in.
 Annie comforts Molly, who begs her to read the note that Annie's parents left when they abandoned her.
 Pepper reminds the group that they also left Annie one-half of a silver locket and kept the other half with a promise to reclaim her one day.
 Annie then pulls Molly close to her and sings about the parents she imagines, but has never known.
 The other orphans join her ("Maybe").
 Thinking about her parents inspires Annie to run away from the orphanage to search for them.
 She packs a bag and is ready to leave when she is discovered by Miss Hannigan, the villainous director of the orphanage.
 Miss Hannigan makes all the orphans get up to scrub floors and strip the beds to "pay" for Annie's misbehavior.
-Their complaints that it is four o'clock in the morning fall on deaf ears.
+Their complaint that it is four o'clock in the morning fall on deaf ears.
 As they clean, the orphans complain about their difficult circumstances ("Hard-Knock Life").

-In the morning, when Bundles McCloskey, the laundry man, comes to make a pick-up from the orphanage, the orphans take advantage of the fact he is flirting with Miss Hannigan and sneak Annie out of the building in a laundry bag.
+In the morning, when Bundles McCloskey, the laundry man, comes to make a pick-up from the orphanage, the orphans take advantage of the fact he is flirting with Miss Hannigan, and sneak Annie out of the building in a laundry bag.
 Realizing Annie has escaped, Miss Hannigan calls for the police as the orphans celebrate ("Hard-Knock Life – Reprise").

 Annie is on a street lined with tenements when she encounters a mutt being chased by dog catchers.
 She rescues him and sings "Tomorrow," expressing her feelings that both she and the dog have to believe everything will be fine for them in the future.
 When a policeman makes her prove the mutt is her dog, she names it Sandy on the spot and then calls it to come to her.
 The dog miraculously responds, and they become a team.